Madonna Litta: Provenance

 It has been speculated that Leonardo might have taken the Madonna Litta with him to Venice in March 1500, as the diarist Marcantonio Michiel apparently recorded its presence in the Ca' Contarini in that city in 1543:

 There is a little picture, of a foot or a little more, of an Our Lady, half length, who gives milk to the little boy, coloured by the hand of Leonardo da Vinci, a work of great power and highly finished.
 (Note: A foot in Venetian measurements was 34.7cm, closer to the width of the Madonna Litta than its height.)

-The earliest print of the composition is Venetian, by an artist in the circle of Zoan Andrea, and at least one painted copy by the Venetian school is known, in the Museo di Castelvecchio in Verona.
+The earliest print of the composition is Venetian, by an artist in the circle of Zoan Andrea, and at least one painted copy by the Venetian school is known, in the Castelvecchio Museum in Verona.

 In 1784, the earliest secure date in its provenance, the painting was bought by Prince Alberico XII di Belgioioso from one Giuseppe Ro.
 After Belgioioso's death in 1813 it passed into the collection of the Litta family, from whom it takes its current name.
-In 1865 the Russian Tsar Alexander II acquired the panel from Count Antonio Litta, quondam minister to Saint Petersburg, for the Hermitage Museum, where it has been exhibited to this day.
+In 1865 the Russian Tsar Alexander II acquired the panel from Count Antonio Litta, former minister to Saint Petersburg, for the Hermitage Museum, where it has been exhibited to this day.
 Upon acquiring the painting the Hermitage had it transferred from wood to canvas, when it was again repainted.